bradford-hamilton/Ruby-On-Quails/guides/source/working_with_javascript_in_rails.md

 This code fetches data from "/test", and then appends the result to the `div` with an id of `results`.

-Rails provides quite a bit of built-in support for building web pages with this technique.
+Quails provides quite a bit of built-in support for building web pages with this technique.
 You rarely have to write this code yourself.
-The rest of this guide will show you how Rails can help you write websites in this way, but it's all built on top of this fairly simple technique.
+The rest of this guide will show you how Quails can help you write websites in this way, but it's all built on top of this fairly simple technique.

 Unobtrusive JavaScript
 ----------------------

-Rails uses a technique called "Unobtrusive JavaScript" to handle attaching JavaScript to the DOM.
+Quails uses a technique called "Unobtrusive JavaScript" to handle attaching JavaScript to the DOM.
 This is generally considered to be a best-practice within the frontend community, but you may occasionally read tutorials that demonstrate other ways.